anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 I went with the most familiar choice for the framework: Next.js and Tailwind.
 However, the animation troubled me.
 I have never dealt with anything more complicated than `ease-in-ease-out` CSS animations.
-I learned about a production-ready motion library named [Framer Motion](https://www.framer.com/developers/) and opted in for it.
+I learned about a production-ready motion library named [Framer Motion](https://www.framer.com/developers/) and opted for it.

 <figure>